 Then come back to this post and complete your finish!

 Lacquer and Shellac are evaporative clear coats.
 Varnish and Polyurethane are reactive clear coats.

-Lacquer’s solvent being lacquer thinner, shellac’s solvent being denatured alcohol.
+Lacquer’s solvent is lacquer thinner, and shellac’s solvent is denatured alcohol.

 This means that if they come in contact with their particular solvent, even after completely drying, they will re-dissolve into liquid form.
 This has its benefits and its drawbacks.